Law protects important rights of Private Employee

 The EPFO (Employees’ Provident Fund Organization) is the national authority in charge of overseeing this pension benefits scheme for all salaried workers.
 EPFO registration is required for every company with more than 20 employees.

-Any employee can opt-out of the plan as long as they do so early in their career.
+Any employee can opt out of the plan as long as they do so early in their career.
 The amount cannot be taken out at any time.
 The amount of money that can be withdrawn and the number of years that can be served are both limited by the rules both the employers and employees shall contribute 12 % of their basic wage to the fund after registration.
-If the employer fails to pay his portion or deducts the whole 12 per cent from the employee’s wages, the employee can file a complaint to the PF Appellate Tribunal.
+If the employer fails to pay his portion or deducts the whole 12 percent from the employee’s wages, the employee can file a complaint to the PF Appellate Tribunal.

 After 2 waiting periods, the money can be taken for emergency needs and necessary expenses.
 The guidelines specify the time limits for withdrawal and the number of years of service necessary for a particular cause.
-An employee can only withdraw three times, and any cash is withdrawn before five years the amount becomes taxable.
+An employee can only withdraw three times, and if any cash is withdrawn before five years the amount becomes taxable.

 Gratuity